circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ```
 workflows:
-  version: 2 # Not required for `version 2.1` config
+  version: 2 # only requires if using `version: 2` config.
   build-deploy:
     jobs:
       - test